60-second summary

 Sign up online or via the Meerkat App.

-Did you know?The Financial Conduct Authority (FCA) has introduced rules to stop home and car insurance providers increasing prices for existing customers on renewal, while only offering their most competitive deals to new customers.
-Under the new rules, most insurance providers will be required to offer the same price to existing customers as they would to new customers.
-The FCA aims to make the insurance market fairer and estimates that consumers could save £4.2 billion over 10 years. |
+Under the rules, most insurance providers are required to offer the same price to existing customers as they would to new customers.
+The FCA’s aim was to make the insurance market fairer and at the time the rules were brought in, it estimated that consumers could save £4.2 billion over 10 years.

-What can I compare through Comparethemarket?
+What can I compare through Compare the Market?

 As well as car insurance, we offer a price comparison service for a whole range of essential products and services, including: